MicrosoftDocs/azure-docs/articles/logic-apps/set-up-zone-redundancy-availability-zones.md

 ### [Consumption (preview)](#tab/consumption)

-Availability zone redundancy is currently in *preview* for Consumption logic apps.
+Availability zone redundancy is currently in *preview* for Consumption logic apps, which run in multi-tenant Azure Logic Apps.
 During preview, the following considerations apply:

 * You can enable availability zone redundancy *only for new* Consumption logic app workflows that you create in the following Azure regions, which will expand as available: